siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 This is why a square-value can carry a minus sign if $u$ is not real.
-The minus-signed square is not an ultrareal value; it is the result of rotating the inner value before squaring.
+The minus-signed square is not an ultrareal value; it is the result of rotating the inner state before squaring.

 ## Rotation-Aware Joining

-If two inner values carry orientations,
+If two inner states carry orientations,

 $$
 a = ue^{i\alpha},\qquad b = ve^{i\beta},